xcart/xcart-docs/_pages/kb_en/orders/order_returns/index.md

 * Email notifications about authorized and declined requests to customers.

 _In this section_:
-Enabling and Configuring Order Returns
+{% link "Enabling and Configuring Order Returns" ref_5JucPxO8 %}
 Managing Return Requests
 Customer Experience